bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-setup-turn-server.md

 order: 4
 ---

 This document covers how to setup a TURN server for BigBlueButton to allow users behind restrictive firewalls to connect.

 # Setup a TURN server

+** This section is being updated for steps to install on Ubuntu 20.04.
+If you want to setup a TURN server, please use [bbb-install.sh](https://github.com/bigbluebutton/bbb-install#install-a-turn-server).  **

 BigBlueButton normally requires a wide range of UDP ports to be available for WebRTC communication.
 In some network restricted sites or development environments, such as those behind NAT or a firewall that restricts outgoing UDP connections, users may be unable to make outgoing UDP connections to your BigBlueButton server.